badrishc/FASTER/docs/_docs/52-subsetindex.md

 This can be thought of as an extension to core FASTER; it uses extension functions to provide the SubsetIndex functionality (this is described further below).
 It has no storage itself; rather, it is a redirection and coordination layer between `FASTER.core` and `FASTER.libraries.SubsetIndex`.
 It provides extension wrappers for:
   - Registering Predicate groups
   - Obtaining SubsetIndex-enabled new sessions (other sessions are not allowed)
-  - Providing wrappers for some FasterKV operations such as `Flush`, `Checkpoint`, `Recover` to coordinate with the SubsetIndex
+  - Providing wrappers for some FasterKV operations such as `Flush`, `Checkpoint`, and `Recover` to coordinate with the same operations on the SubsetIndex
   - Providing a session wrapper that:
     - Exposes all the usual `ClientSession` operations such as `Read`, `Upsert`, `RMW`, and `Delete`, wrapping them to keep the SubsetIndex updated.
     - Adds methods for querying Predicates singly or in groups